 Scott Gordon's roots run deep in Oklahoma City.
 He grew up in the family jewelry business founded here by his grandfather Samuel in 1904 and continued by his father Norman until the latter's death in 1980.
 After attending receiving his bachelor's degree in English literature from Columbia University, Scott spent two years in Oklahoma City and Tulsa as a newspaper reporter.
 In 1977, he returned to the family business.
 Through the next fourteen years, he became Oklahoma's first Fellow of the Gemmological Institute of Great Britain and the state's first professionally educated jewelry appraiser.

 In 1991, Scott founded his own business at 50 Penn Place, where he polished a local reputation as an estate jeweler through retail sales of new and estate jewelry and immediate liquidations to trade buyers, and quickly becoming the area's leading jewelry appraiser for insurance, estate and other needs.
 Meanwhile, he was also gaining a national voice in the world of gems and jewelry appraising.

-He has been quoted in Business Week magazine on the subject of colored gemstones and in the prominent trade magazine, Rapaport News, on the condition of the estate jewelry market.
-He has appraised for a number of local and federal government agencies, including an extended assignment in 2007 for U.S. Customs.
-In 2009, he published a long article on the state of the estate jewelry market in Gem Market News, a leading trade publication reporting on colored gemstones and jewelry valuation topics in general.
+He has been quoted in Business Week magazine on the subject of colored gemstones and in the most prominent diamond trade magazine, Rapaport News, on the condition of the estate jewelry market.
+He has appraised for Oklahoma City businesses and government agencies, and in 2007 was one of a team of four appraisers on extended assignment in New York City for U.S. Customs.
+In 2009, he published a long article on the state of the estate jewelry market in Gem Market News, the leading trade publication for gemstone pricing research.